Charlie Bigham's: Products

-Bigham's produces dozens of dishes, including lasagne, cottage pie, salmon en croûte, steak and ale pie, and beef bourguignon and dauphinoise potatoes.
+Bigham's produces dozens of dishes, including lasagne, cottage pie, Shepard's pie, salmon en croûte, steak and ale pie, and beef bourguignon and dauphinoise potatoes.
 They are intended to be heated or cooked in a conventional, rather than microwave, oven.
 The packaging, designed by Perry Haydn Taylor's big fish design agency, uses wooden or ceramic heatable containers instead of metal or plastic, although aluminium foil trays were briefly used during a container supply shortage in 2012.

 Reception

 The Sunday Times restaurant critic Marina O'Loughlin wrote: "I've never been drawn to this brand – it seemed like a mix of low-rent ready meal and aspirational boujie, invented by someone a bit posh and, um, chinless," but concluded that the lasagne was "delicious".